convissor/php_version_solution/README.markdown

         source ~/.bashrc

-* Compile and install PHP 5.4.
+* Compile and install PHP 5.6.
 Finish by making it the active version of PHP for the current terminal session.
-Note, `cd54`, `cd52`, `cd53`, and `cdtr` are aliases added by phpvs to simplify getting to PHP's source code.

     Please be aware that `phpi` updates the version of PHP used by lighttpd and/or Apache httpd depending on your configuration.
 The most recently installed version of PHP is the one used by the web server.

         cdsrc
-        git checkout PHP-5.4
+        git checkout PHP-5.6
         git pull
         phpcm
         sudo phpi
-        phpvs 54
+        phpvs 56

 * Install the centralized PEAR repository if one doesn't exist.